bigsurmoon/bigsurmoon/README.md

-Hi 👋 My name is Edward Ryzhkov
+Hi!
 ===============================

 Junior QA Automation Engineer
 -----------------------------

-I'm Junior QA Automation Engineer, who switched career a couple of years ago and started a new journey in his life Hobbies: playing electric guitar, movies, astrophysics, video and board games, exploring places and learning new things
+Hi, my name is Eduard Ryzhkov and I'm Junior QA Automation Engineer, who switched career a couple of years ago and started a new journey in his life Hobbies: playing electric guitar, movies, astrophysics, video and board games, exploring places and learning new things

 * 🌍  I'm based in Moscow
 * ✉️  You can contact me at [vinny4000@gmail.com](mailto:vinny4000@gmail.com)